 As a student, you likely won’t do enough spending to warrant a credit card with hefty fees, and you’ll want to avoid cards that charge high interest in case you end up accumulating debt unexpectedly.

 Annual fees are charged to your account once a year in exchange for card ownership.
 That means you’ll need to remember to pay the fee each year and a portion of the rewards you earn will essentially go towards paying it.

 There are a lot of no annual fee credit card options to choose from — including student cards — that offer comparable, if not better, rewards structures and perks for those just starting to build credit.

 The Petal® Visa® Credit Card, for example, boasts a no-fee policy: You won’t be charged an annual fee, late payment fees or foreign transaction fees on purchases made abroad.
 As a flat-rate cash back card, you’ll earn 1 percent back on eligible purchases with the opportunity to increase your earnings with responsible card usage.
-After making six on-time payments, you can earn 1.25 percent back on eligible purchases and 1.5 percent back after 12 on-time payments.
+After making six on-time monthly payments, you can earn 1.25 percent back on eligible purchases and 1.5 percent back after 12 on-time monthly payments.